Hanyu Mitakaya Agriculture and Forestry Park Kiyasse Hanyu

 Eastern Area Restaurants

 “Kiyasse Hanyū” is the nickname for Hanyū City Mitakaya agricultural and forest park.
-At the park, with an area of roughly 3.6 hectares, there is a “Shiki no Oka” with lots of flowers, a production building that boasts local vegetables taken in the morning, a beer factory that manufactures Hanyū’s local beer “Kobushi Hana Beer”, and a restaurant where you can enjoy handmade udon.
-Inside the park, there are playground equipment for kids to play with and events allowing you to experience harvest all year round.
+This park, with an area of roughly 3.6 hectares, has a flower-filled “Shiki no Oka” (four seasons hill), a production building selling local vegetables harvested fresh each morning, a beer factory that manufactures Hanyū’s local beer “Kobushi Hana Beer,” and a restaurant to enjoy handmade udon.
+Inside the park, there is playground equipment for kids, and events and vegetable harvesting experiences are held year round.

 Basic Information